codeforamerica/trailsy/README.md

 4. Commit and push your changes.
 5. Submit a pull request.

+##Reuse
+If you are looking to reuse and customize Trailsy, you can find .eps files for the artwork <a href="https://github.com/katielewis/trailsy-designassets" target="_blank">here</a>.

 ## Copyright
 Copyright (c) 2013 Code for America.
 See [LICENSE][] for details.